iferunsewe/gig/README.md

 Example of a command to run is `bin/gig topic:ruby topic:rails`.

 If your response is a good one (status 200) then the program will retrieve each owner of the relative repositories returned and downloach each one's image.
-These images will be downloaded to a directory at the root of this project.
+These images will be downloaded to a directory at the root of your project.
 The directory's name represents the query you made e.g. from the example above the directory would be called `topic:ruby-topic:rails`.

 The github API has a rate limit of no more than 10 requests per second.
 If this rate limit is hit then you should see a message that explains what has happened and how long till you can make a request.
 Please find out more [here](https://docs.github.com/en/free-pro-team@latest/rest/reference/search#rate-limit)